davidbmaier/totd-bot/README.md

 ## Planned Features/TODOs 📋

 - Find better voting emojis - the current ones are just screenshots from TMNF.
-- Add emojis in general (e.g. a loading emoji when it's loading the leaderboards).
 - Some way to share the track votes over all servers (maybe just as text?).
 Probably without duplicate detection - just too much work.
 - Add a short info message when joining a new server (if there's a reliable way to find the "main" channel).
 - More data (currently uses TM and TMX when available) - there's probably more interesting metadata the bot could display.